sourcecred/docs/docs/beta/plugins/discord.md

 ---

 The Discord plugin assigns Cred to contributors participating in Discord chats;
-for example, by posting and reacting to messages.
+for example, by posting and reacting to posts.

-The plugin does this using a special bot that scans a Discord server and captures all messages and emoji reactions.
+The plugin does this using a special bot that scans a Discord server and captures all posts and emoji reactions.
 The data is temporarily cached, but the source of truth for the Discord plugin is always the live Discord server.
 That means that if content is deleted on Discord, it will also disappear from the Discord plugin (after a cache refresh).